All the scenarios on Media Helping Media are based on real events.

 The freelance news agency reporter takes notes.
 You have the interview on tape.

 You return to base.
 The army minders arrange a meeting with all four journalists during which they set out what can and cannot be reported from the scene.
 Neither you nor the freelance reporter mention your conversation with the local residents.

 The minders inform the group that there will be a trip to the satellite communications vessel later that evening.
 All four reporters start to write.

 You suspect that the freelance news agency reporter will be filing a report about the conversation with the local residents.
 You fear that he will have a scoop and you will appear to have missed the story.

 You need to consider, in the light of what you have seen and heard – and the debriefing meeting with the minders – what you will transmit.

 What do you report?

 1) The trip you are on has been arranged and paid for by the military, and you had agreed to a code of conduct before taking part.
-You should report only what you have been told by the military and ignore information from unauthorised sources – after all, there is no way to verify what the local community members said, and it could be untrue.
+You should report only what you have been told by the military.
+You were not expected to be exposed to unauthorised sources.
+And you have no way to verify what local community members said, which could be untrue.

 2) You should request another meeting with the minders and your fellow journalists and tell the group that you chatted to the locals while they were distracted by the explosion, summarise what the local farmers told you, play your recorded interview to the group, and ask the army minders for a comment.

 3) You should write two reports.
-One covering the day’s events in line with the rules you signed up to when agreeing to take part in the trip, the other covering the conversation with the locals.
+One covering the day’s events in line with the rules you agreed to before taking part in the trip, the other covering the conversation with the locals.
 You should file both, and leave it up to your editor to make the final decision on what angle to broadcast.